dotnet/docs/docs/standard/native-interop/customizing-parameter-marshalling.md

 ### C-Style strings

-Each of these formats pass a null-terminated string to native code.
+Each of these formats passes a null-terminated string to native code.
 They differ by the encoding of the native string.

 | `System.Runtime.InteropServices.UnmanagedType` value | Encoding |
 |------------------------------------------------------|----------|